Bang For Your Buck Weight Training

 Incoming search terms:

-- most bang for your buck strength training (1)
+- most bang for your buck exercises (2)

-- which weight training exercises give the most bang for my buck (1)
+- workouts that give biggest bang for buck (1)